-All support order applications require that you complete either Form A.1 (Support Application) if you do not already have a court order or Form A.2 (Support Variation Application) if you have an order that you want to change.
-The Introduction and General Information Guide will help you determine which additional Forms you need to complete (www.nsfamilylaw. ca/child-support/iso-interjurisdictionalsupport-orders/iso-forms-guides).
-You will use this Forms (A.1) to:
+All support order applications made under provincial or territorial ISO legislation require that you complete either Form A.1 (Support Application) if you do not already have a court order or Form A.2 (Support Variation Application) if you have an order that you want to change.
+The Introduction and General Information Guide will help you determine which additional Forms you need to complete (www.nsfamilylaw.ca/child-support/iso-interjurisdictional-support-orders/iso-forms-guides).

+You will use this Form (A.2) to: